githubtraining/training-manual/README.md

 ## License

 Please see the [license](LICENSE) for detailed information.
-When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).
+When using the GitHub logos, be sure to follow the [GitHub Logos and Usage](https://github.com/logos) guidelines.